-"Can I take your picture?"—Privacy in cosplay
+"Can I take your picture?": Privacy in cosplay

 In this piece I examine the privacy concerns faced by costume players, or cosplayers, as a means of beginning to examine the question of how privacy can still exist in an increasingly public world.
 I first offer a brief overview of philosophical and current legal approaches to the concept of privacy, and then discuss the cosplay community and its concerns regarding harassment at conventions.
 I conclude by demonstrating how these concerns are actually privacy concerns and what this suggests regarding attempts to address these concerns both presently and in the future.

 TWC Nos.
-1 through 24 are licensed under the Creative Commons Attribution-Noncommercial 3.0 Unported License.
-For Nos.
-1 through 24, TWC, not the author, retains copyright.
+1 through 24 are licensed under the Creative Commons Attribution-Noncommercial 3.0 Unported License with TWC, not the author, retaining copyright.
 For more information, see the Copyright Section.